The translation of this document is outdated.

 council.

-The need to form such boards, commissions and working groups
+The need to form such boards, commissions, and working groups

-government revenue.
+revenue.

-the administrative commission of a local government in the
+commission of a local government in the composition of at least

-composition of at least five persons to conduct administrative
+five persons to conduct administrative offence proceedings and

-offence proceedings and also to perform the tasks specified in
+also to perform the tasks specified in the Law on Application of

-Nature to Children.
-A local government city or municipality
+Compulsory Measures of a Correctional Nature to Children.
+A local

-commission of a local government.
-The administrative commission
+administrative commission of a local government.
+The

-and the sub-commission of a local government shall have a quorum
+administrative commission and the sub-commission of a local

-if not less than half of its composition is present.
-The decision
+government shall have a quorum if not less than half of its

-of the administrative commission of a local government may be
+commission of a local government may be appealed to a district

-appealed to a district (city) court.
+(city) court.

 [13 November 1997; 21 December 2000; 17 February 2005; 17